REVE: A Foundation Model for EEG

 model = AutoModel.from_pretrained("brain-bzh/reve-base", trust_remote_code=True)

-positions = pos_bank(montage, electrode_names) # Get positions (batch_size, channels, 3)
+positions = pos_bank(electrode_names) # Get positions (channels, 3)

 output = model(eeg_data, positions)